fassousa/100-days-of-code/log.md

 **Thoughts**: Hoping for the approval of the tests.
 Today was a quiet day.
 Tomorrow, weekday, I'll be back on track.

+### Day 15: October 1, 2018

+**Today's Progress**: Finished Applied Accessibility and read some articles about semantic HTML.

+**Thoughts**: I fell like I have to implement a more strict and rigid routine in order to improve faster.
+I saw this video, [What to Do When You're Too Lazy to Stick to Your Habits](https://www.youtube.com/watch?v=WKV0xrfH8yY) and will implement my lifestyle using the knowledge learned.

 **Link(s) to work**